Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Experiments

 \subsection{Further Analysis}

-\paragraph{Non-Compact Manifold} To validate that our framework can be applied to non-compact manifolds, we experiment on the synthetic distributions on a 2-dimensional hyperboloid.
-Figure~\ref{fig:hyperboloid} demonstrates that our method is able to model the target distributions.
+\paragraph{Non-Compact Manifold} We further validate that our framework can be applied to non-compact manifolds, in particular for spaces of negative curvature.
+We experiment on the synthetic distributions on a 2-dimensional hyperboloid modeled by a mixture of wrapped Gaussian distributions.
+Figure~\ref{fig:hyperboloid} demonstrates that our method is capable of modeling the target distributions.

-\paragraph{Time-scaled Training Objective} We empirically validate that the time-scaled objective of Eq.~\eqref{eq:importance_sampling} is crucial for learning the distribution, by comparing ours with a variant trained with uniform time distribution similar to Flow Matching.
-Table~\ref{tab:time_weight_abl} shows that the variant results in a significant drop in performance compared to our time-scaled objective.
+\paragraph{Time-scaled Training Objective} We experimentally validate that the time-scaled objective of Eq.~\eqref{eq:importance_sampling} is crucial for learning the distribution, by comparing ours with a variant trained with uniform time distribution similar to Flow Matching.
+Table~\ref{tab:time_weight_abl} shows that the variant using uniform time distribution results in a significant drop in performance.
+This is because our time-scaled objective guarantees maximizing the likelihood of the generative model, whereas the variant using uniform time distribution does not.

-\paragraph{Number of In-Training Simulation Steps} We empirically demonstrate that our method can be trained using only 15 steps for the in-training simulation: We show in Figure~\ref{fig:abl_num_steps} (a) and (c) that the trajectories of the mixture process simulated with 15 steps result in an almost similar distribution to the trajectories simulated with 500 steps, which cannot be achieved with the one-way simulation as shown in Figure~\ref{fig:abl_num_steps} (b).
-Especially, Figure~\ref{fig:abl_num_steps} (d) demonstrates that using a small noise scale, resembling a deterministic process, requires a large number of simulation steps to obtain accurate trajectories on triangular mesh, explaining the reason for the failure of RFM in Figure~\ref{fig:mesh_vis} and \ref{fig:mesh_vis_abl}.
+\paragraph{Number of In-Training Simulation Steps} We empirically demonstrate that our method can be trained using only 15 steps for the in-training simulation in Figures~\ref{fig:abl_num_steps} and \ref{fig:abl_num_steps_w}: We show in (a) and (c) that the trajectories of the mixture process simulated with 15 steps result in an almost similar distribution to the exact trajectories, which cannot be achieved with the one-way simulation as shown in (b).
+Especially, (d) demonstrates that using a small noise scale, resembling a deterministic process, requires a large number of simulation steps to obtain accurate trajectories, explaining the reason for the failure of RFM in Figure~\ref{fig:mesh_vis} and \ref{fig:mesh_vis_abl}.